 Always invite others to add or correct your meeting notes.
 You may miss something.
 Others may have understood it differently.
 It is a good way to avoid miscommunication.
 Just let everyone comfortable to correct you.

 I hate meetings.
 Nevertheless, project managers spend way too much time on meetings.
-With so many resources, blog posts, videos, courses.
+With so many resources, blog posts, videos, and courses.
 Why can’t we still have effective team meetings?

 If you want more great tips – check the Meeting Management Techniques on Girl’s Guide to PM.